eecs582-andlars-hasinha-hejohns/bpfscripts/README.md

 * `./sample_program` - this method will use standard glibc
 * `LD_PRELOAD=../relative/path/to/libmonkey.so ./sample_program` - this method will use our modified syscalls

+# Sector Benchmarking
+Navigate to 'sector_benchmark' directory and build by calling 'make'.
+This program is what was used to generate sector, number of syscalls, and start time microbenchmark results.
+It repeatedly calls open, read, write, and close to simulate a basic long running file workload.
+There are two ways of running the program:
+* `./benchmark_sector` - this method will use standard glibc
+* `LD_PRELOAD=../relative/path/to/libmonkey.so ./benchmark_sector` - this method will use our modified syscalls

 # Script Overview
 The following subsections explain what each file/script does.